-SECTION I ANNUAL SPECIAL TAX REMAINDER
+SECTION I EXCESS ASSIGNED ANNUAL SPECIAL TAXES

-In any Fiscal Year prior to the issuance of Bonds which the Annual Special Taxes collected from Developed Property, pursuant to Step 1 of Section F, exceeds the Minimum Annual Special Tax Requirement such amount shall be used to pay Actual Costs of City Improvements.
-After the issuance of Bonds, the School District shall use such amounts for acquisition, construction or financing of school facilities in accordance with the Act, IA A of CFD No. 15 proceedings and other applicable laws as determined by the Board.
+In any Fiscal Year which the Annual Special Taxes collected from Developed Property, pursuant to Step 1 of Section F, exceeds the Minimum Annual Special Tax Requirement, the School District shall use such amount for acquisition, construction or financing of school facilities in accordance with the Act, CFD No. 13 proceedings, and other applicable laws as determined by the Board.